alcatraz47/Deep-Neural-Network-for-Hand-Written-English-Digit-Recognition-Using-MNIST-Dataset/README.md

 on top of Tensorflow, they can easily grab the comments and learn from it.

 The version of Tensorflow is '1.12.0' so the code has changed a bit in one place while Flatten() is used.
 You will get it eventually.

+I have used Jupyter Notebook as the development environment.

+Happy Coding! :)